 The "CG" Commercial, General category includes one (1) zone district: CG.
-This district is intended for general retail, commercial, office and service activities which serve a market area larger than a neighborhood.
-While some of the same types of uses are found in Commercial, Neighborhood (CN) area, the Commercial, General (CG) areas are generally greater in scale and intensity.
-Businesses in this category require locations convenient to automotive traffic and ample off-street parking is required, however; pedestrian traffic may also be found in this district.
-This district is not suitable for highly automotive-oriented uses and shall be located within designated urban development areas as defined by the Comprehensive Plan of the Town.
+This district is intended for general retail commercial, office and service activities which serve a market area larger than a neighborhood.
+While some of the same types of uses are found in CN areas, the CG areas are generally greater in scale and intensity.
+Businesses in this category require locations convenient to automotive traffic and ample offstreet parking is required, however; pedestrian traffic may also be found in this district.
+This district is not suitable for highly automotive-oriented uses.

 - 1. Retail commercial outlets for sale of food, wearing apparel, fabric, toys, sundries and notions, books and stationery, leather goods and luggage, paint, glass, wallpaper, jewelry (including repair) art, cameras or photographic supplies (including camera repair), sporting goods, hobby shops and pet shops (but not animal kennel), musical instruments, optical goods, television and radio (including repair incidental to sales), florist or gift shop, delicatessen, bake shop (but not wholesale bakery), drugs, plants and garden supplies (including outside storage of plants and materials), automotive vehicle parts and accessories (but not junk yards or automotive wrecking yards), and similar uses. - 2.
 Retail commercial outlets for sale of home furnishings (furniture, floor coverings, draperies, upholstery) and appliances (including repair incidental to sales), office equipment or furniture, hardware, second-hand merchandise in completely enclosed buildings, and similar uses. - 3.
 Service establishments such as barber or beauty shop, shoe repair shop, restaurant, interior decorator, photographic studio, art or dance or music studio, reducing salon or gymnasium, animal grooming, self-service laundry or dry cleaner, tailor or dressmaker, laundry or dry cleaning pickup station, and similar uses. - 4.
 Service establishments such as radio or television station (but not television or radio towers or antennae); funeral home, radio and television repair shop, appliance repair shop, letter shops and printing establishments, pest control, and similar uses. - 5.
 Medical or dental offices, clinics, and laboratories. - 6.
 Business and professional offices. - 7.
 Newspaper offices. - 8.
 Banks and financial institutions. - 9.
 Professional, business, and technical schools. - 10.
 Commercial recreational facilities in completely enclosed, soundproof buildings, such as indoor motion picture theater, community or little theater, billiard parlor, bowling alley, and similar uses. - 11.
-Hotels and motels.
+Hotels and motels. - 12.
+Dry cleaning and laundry package plants in completely enclosed buildings using non-flammable liquids such as perchlorethylene and with no odor, fumes, or steam detectable to normal senses from off the premises.